Saeid Lotfi (footballer, born 1981)

 Saeid Lotfi (born February 25, 1981, in Tehran, Iran) is a former Iranian football player, who played in IPL team Esteghlal and Paykan.
 He usually played as a defender.

 Biography

 Lotfi has a handful of appearances for Team Melli.
-He has a strong physique and can play in defense and midfield with ease and confidence.
-His towering headers and tackling remains his strongest attribute.
+Having a strong physique, he can play in both defense and midfield.
+Heading and tackling remain his primary skills.

 Lotfi has been given few opportunities by Esteghlal F.C.
 In the IPL 2005/06 season, he only played five full matches for them.

 Lotfi played for Iran at the 2001 FIFA World Youth Championship.

 Club career

 Club career statistics

 Saeid Lotfi's professional football started from a team called Tehran Metro under the leadership of Sohrab Rahimi.
 He then joined the team of the Shohadaye Tarasht, who played in the second division of Tehran, with which he experienced the championship and promotion to the first division of Tehran.
 This defender then continued his game in the selected team of Tehran at the age of 17 and became a student of Ali Dosti-Mehr, who was able to win the national youth championship and spent a year in the Homa team under the leadership of Jamshid Pazira.
 Saeid Lotfi's presence in the Bank Melli team in 1997 and being invited to the camp of the Iranian U-20 national football team was the result of his one-year presence in the Bank Melli team.
 Saeid Lotfi's games in the national youth team caused Paykan F.C. and Hamid Alidosti to be noticed in the Azadegan League, and he played for the Tehran club for three seasons from 2000 to 2003 in the Premier League.

 His extraordinary performance in Peykan's defensive line caused Lotfi to be noticed by Amir Ghalehnoei, the head coach of Esteghlal at the time, and after joining the Esteghlal football team in the 2003-2004 with this team, he won the Premier League in the 2005-2006 season championship.

 After being sidelined for Saeid Lotfi and not playing for Esteghlal, he said goodbye to the fans at the celebration of Esteghlal's victory in the National Cup and returned to his former team, Peykan Football Club, during the two years he spent with Peykan He scored 43 games and three goals for this team (2008-2009), one of which was his former team Esteghlal.
 In the first half of the 2010-2011 season, he joined the Hamedan Pass Football Club and scored a goal in 12 matches for this team, and this was Saeid Lotfi's last appearance as a player in the Green Rectangle.